Singapore Services Sector: Work Permit Requirements

 Quota and levy

-The quota and levy rate for the services sector are as follows:
+The levy rate and tiers for the services sector are as follows:

 |Quota||Basic skilled – monthly||Basic skilled – daily||Higher skilled – monthly||Higher skilled – daily|